Overview

 --data-urlencode 'filter=tags@>{foo,bar}' http://localhost/api/v1/results

-or to list the union of results which contain either the tag foo
+or to list the union of results which contain either the tag foo or

-the testcase cdrouter_basic_1
+the testcase cdrouter_basic_1:

 curl -Ls -H "Authorization: Bearer $CDROUTER_API_TOKEN" -G \